 1. Choose investment type

-There are many different methods you can use to invest in the DAX Performance Index, so figure out the approach that works best for you before investing your money.
+There are many options available, so figure out the approach that works best for you before investing your money.
 Consider factors such as the size of transaction costs and what level of customer service you want before making your selection.
-Here are some of the most popular ways to invest in the DAX Performance Index:
+Here are some of the most popular ways to invest:

 An ETF (which stands for exchange-traded fund) is an investment fund that can be traded on a stock exchange.
 ETFs behave like stocks in many ways: they trade during regular market hours, and can be traded by setting bid and ask prices on a brokerage platform, just like with a stock.
 ETFs are a very different type of investment vehicle, though.
 They can hold different assets, such as individual stocks, bonds, or commodities, or serve as a proxy for a stock index like the DAX.
-An ETF can be an effective, low-fee way to invest in the DAX Performance Index, while allowing you the flexibility to trade your investment.
+An ETF can be an effective, low-fee way to invest, while allowing you the flexibility to trade your investment.

 ETFs are a solid method of investing if you want to benefit from the diversification of the DAX Performance Index, but make sure to keep an eye on how markets are performing before trading DAX.
 If a bear market sets in, indices such as Dax 30 tend to perform badly so you might want to sell your ETF holdings.